Matthew-Ballmer/movies/README.txt

-This is test Django project.
+This is a Django project allowing users to monitor DVD releases dates (WIP).